The Ford Transit Connect Camper is a sporty mini van for singles and couples looking for a daily driver and a small camper all in one compact vehicle.

 How about using a roof tent and keep the inside of the vehicle for storage?
 For your bicycles or a motorcycle maybe?
 Just an idea that crossed my mind...

 The choice depends entirely on your imagination.
-If you need some more ideas, please check out the mini camper page with more images and videos full of fresh ideas.
+If you need some more ideas, please check out the mini camper page with more images and videos full of fresh ideas or take a few minutes to watch the video below.
 Remember to take your time, be patient and plan things thoroughly.

 As I said before, there is only a handful of professional conversions out there and some of them are really awesome.